 There are two significant ones in Warrior Cats.
 The first is Moonlight, which gives spotlight to Stormfur as he journeys through the mountains.
 The second is Night Whispers, which is about Flametail struggling to figure out the secrets of a mysterious omen from StarClan, which foretells his death.

 Guards!
-Guards! was planned as one of these (not to a particular series, but to any one that plays city/palace guards as Mooks), but as Mr. Pratchett himself said
+Guards! was planned as one of these (not to a particular series, but to any one that plays city/palace guards as Mooks), but they proved too popular and became Ascended Extras such that a whole arc of stories are devoted to them now.
+As Mr. Pratchett himself said

 "I wanted to give them a spot to shine in the sun, but it turned out to be a full blown tropical vacation."